mporcheron/porcheron.uk/privacy.md

 This website occasionally includes videos that are hosted on the [YouTube](https://www.youtube.com/ "YouTube") service.
 YouTube is owned by [Google](https://www.google.com/ "Google").

-By default, videos are not embedded on webpages, but instead a placeholder is displayed.
-Clicking on this placeholder (which says '_Load YouTube video_') will embed the video in the webpage using a 'privacy-enhanced mode'.
+By default, videos are not embedded on webpages, but instead a play button is displayed.
+Clicking on this button will embed the video in the webpage using a 'privacy-enhanced mode'.
 YouTube states this embedded video will not [influence your user experience](https://support.google.com/youtube/answer/171780?hl=en#zippy=%2Cturn-on-privacy-enhanced-mode "Google FAQ on Privacy-Enhanced Mode"):

 > The Privacy Enhanced Mode of the YouTube embedded player prevents the use of views of embedded YouTube content from influencing the viewer’s browsing experience on YouTube.
 This means that the view of a video shown in the Privacy Enhanced Mode of the embedded player will not be used to personalize the YouTube browsing experience, either within your Privacy Enhanced Mode embedded player or in the viewer’s subsequent YouTube viewing experience.
 >